htw-student-83/CBM_System/README.md

 # CBM_System
 The app was developted as a private project.
-It includes the possibily to choose between two different servers (local or remote), a login page and a main menu with six service points to manage either the cash in the box as also too the user data.
-It's a Full MERN Stack and it inlcudes frontend (React), backend and database.
-Some pages are connected with a backend server (MongoDB).
+It includes the possibily to choose between two different servers (local or remote), a login page and the main menu with six service points to manage either the cash in the box as also too the user data.
+The Full MERN Stack inlcudes frontend (React), backend (node.js) and database (MongoDB).